 Status of the Victorian Goldfields World Heritage bid

-If the Victorian Goldfields is successfully included in Australia’s World Heritage Tentative List, it will mean the Australian Government considers it to be of potential Outstanding Universal Value and suitable for inscription on the World Heritage List.
+A Tentative Listing signals that the Australian Government considers the Victorian Goldfields to be of Outstanding Universal Value and suitable for inscription on the World Heritage List.
+It acts as a placeholder only and has no legal or legislative impacts.

 Funding for the bid